Whistler-Blackcomb is western Canada’s premier ski resort, home to the 2010 Olympic Winter Games, and a best place for

 The ski hills are located in the beautiful resort town of Whistler, less than two hours from Vancouver in good driving conditions.

-In 2017, based on a poll it conducted with Snow Park Technologies, Newschoolers, considered to be the world’s top skiing website, named Whistler-Blackcomb the #1 terrain park in the entire Northwest region of Canada and the United States!
+In 2017, based on a poll it conducted with Snow Park Technologies, Newschoolers, which is considered to be the world’s top skiing website, named Whistler-Blackcomb the #1 terrain park in the entire Northwest region of Canada and the United States!
 In number two position was Grouse Mountain.

 Whistler-Blackcomb is a huge resort, so there is no worry about getting bored or not finding new runs to explore, unless you ski for several days.

 Winter Ski Ticket Rates

 Tickets include access to both mountains, and passes go for around $150 plus or minus per day for adults at the ticket window, but cheaper if you buy online.

 Ticket prices are also less the more days you ski, and if you plan to ski regularly then further discounts are available through the Edge Card where you prepay for tickets at a reduced rate, plus qualify for a wide range of additional discounts including subsequent days of skiing.
 (Note: Edge Cards can usually only be purchased up until the beginning of December.)